 We recommend that you run your first full backup from the command line.
 That way, if something goes awry, you'll be able to catch it right away.

 Once the command has completed, you'll want to double-check what was uploaded.
-To verify, you can use any desktop S/FTP client, or you can use our Secure FTP web client.
+To verify, you can use any desktop S/FTP client.

 Congratulations!
 The few minutes you've just spent covers what you need to know to backup your data.
 Moving on from here: